GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 This is a scary big step to take.
 Getting paid from consulting is so much easier than a product.
 GitJournal's revenue is still far away from covering my monthly expenses, but I think I can get there by the end of the year.

-I've also taken another big decission - To be more open and transparent with all parts of GitJournal - especially the revenue and usage statistics.
+I've also taken another big decision - To be more open and transparent with all parts of GitJournal - especially the revenue and usage statistics.
 (Partly inspired by [Plausible](https://plausible.io))

 ![Sharing the stats](/images/blog/2020/10/sept_cover.jpeg)

 GitJournal has always been completely Open Source.
-But I've never felt comfortable sharing the buisness side of things - Some part of this is probably cultural, but I think it is mostly because of fear of failure and judgement.
-Just my engineering skills are not what will make GitJournal successfull.
+But I've never felt comfortable sharing the business side of things - Some part of this is probably cultural, but I think it is mostly because of fear of failure and judgement.
+Just my engineering skills are not what will make GitJournal successful.
 It's just one part of the puzzle, and probably not even the most important one.

 Hopefully, by sharing the real numbers, it'll lead to more transparency, self-motivation and maybe even inspire other [Indie Hackers](https://www.indiehackers.com/product/gitjournal) out there.
 Launching your own product is difficult.
-And GitJournal is a certainly an outlier as it's both completely [Open Source](https://github.com/GitJournal/GitJournal/blob/master/LICENSE) and it's mainly targetting individuals (B2C) and not buisnesses.
+And GitJournal is a certainly an outlier as it's both completely [Open Source](https://github.com/GitJournal/GitJournal/blob/master/LICENSE) and it's mainly targeting individuals (B2C) and not businesses.

 Alright, let's look at the numbers.